lambdamikel/LambdaSpeak3/README.md

 1. Send 0
 2. Send channel: 1 to n.
    Note that n cannot be higher than the max number of Channels that has been selected.
+   **Channel 8** addresses the SPO256-AL2.
+   Use **Channel 255 to exit** this mode, which resets LambdaSpeak 3.
 3. Send 0
-4. Send PCM address = the EEPROM start page of the wave file / sample
+4. Send PCM address = the EEPROM start page of the wave file / sample.
+   In case of channel 8, this argument specifies the SPO256-AL2 allophone number.
 5. Send 0
 6. Send the length of the wave file / sample, in EEPROM pages.
 7. Send 0